BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 !battle(["Kenan", :MeteorAceM, 1])

-This battle hopefully makes it apparent thanks to universal PULSE 2 how threatening the endgame will be.
+This battle hopefully makes it apparent how threatening the endgame full of PULSE2 will be.
 Even though Kenan is just a generic Meteor Ace, expect to see fights like this going forward.

 Grab the hidden *Purple Shard* and continue.